flowground/amazonaws-com-workspaces-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeAccountModifications
-### Retrieves a list that describes modifications to the configuration of bring your own license (BYOL) for the specified account.
+> Retrieves a list that describes modifications to the configuration of bring your own license (BYOL) for the specified account.<br/>

 #### Input Parameters
 * `Action` - _required_